JoseA-Cueto/AlgorithmsAndSolutions/README.md

 - `src/CountCharacterOccurrences.cs`: Code to count the occurrences of a specific character in a string.
 - `src/HammingDistance.cs`: Code to calculate the Hamming distance between two strings.
 - `src/WordCounter.cs`: Code to count the number of words in a string.
 - `src/CountNumbers.cs`: Code to count the numbers in a
+- `src/PrimeNumbers.cs`: Code to perform operations related to prime numbers.